openvinotoolkit/openvino/docs/Documentation/torch_compile.md

 | ``openvino``
 |   With this backend, Torch FX subgraphs are directly converted to OpenVINO representation without any additional PyTorch based tracing/scripting.
-    ... what this means for the user ...

 | ``openvino_ts``
 |   With this backend, Torch FX subgraphs are first traced/scripted with PyTorch Torchscript, and then converted to OpenVINO representation.
-    ... what this means for the user ...

 .. tab-set::